divik19/PC_4/README.md

 - **SQL Techniques:**
   Leveraged advanced SQL concepts like **CTEs**, **joins**, **window functions**, **group by**, and **aggregate functions** to calculate product growth, sales performance, and customer discount trends.

-- **Dashboard Development in Power BI:**
-  Designed and developed an interactive dashboard that presented the key insights on sales by platform, product performance, financial metrics, and operational efficiency.
-The dashboard incorporated **KPIs**, **charts**, and **trend graphs** for easy interpretation by management.

 **Result:**
 - **Insightful Reports:**